Ogden, Illinois: Education

+It is in the Prairieview-Ogden Community Consolidated School District 197 and the St. Joseph-Ogden Community High School District 305.

-The public high school district for the community of Ogden is St. Joseph-Ogden High School #305, a school that combines the village of St. Joseph Middle School with Ogden's Prairieview-Ogden Junior High in Flatville, Illinois The local K-6 grade school is Praireview-Ogden South Elementary School #197.
+The public high school district for the community of Ogden is St. Joseph-Ogden High School #305, a school that combines the village of St. Joseph Middle School with Ogden's Prairieview-Ogden Junior High in Flatville, Illinois.
+The local K–6 grade school is Prairieview-Ogden South Elementary School #197.

 Some of the students in the Praireview-Ogden School District will go to neighboring high school in St. Joseph, Illinois.